ZealanL/RLGym-PPO-Guide/README.md

 ## Learner settings

-Next we will cover most of the settings for the `Learner`.
+Next, we will cover most of the settings for the `Learner`.
 The `Learner` is a Python class that runs all of the learning loop, and it has a ton of settings for all sorts of things related to the learning process.

 Some of these settings are already being overridden in `example.py`, but many of them are not.
 To see all of them, open up `rlgym-ppo/learner.py` and look at the constructor (`def __init__(...`).